zezic/ZZC/zzc-docs/static/modules/clock/clock.md

   slug: vbps
   type: labeled-socket
   -->
-  [V/BPS](#inputs-vbps) - Volts per beat per second.
+  <a name="inputs-vbps" href='#inputs-vbps'>V/BPS</a> - Volts per beat per second.
 Input affects the base BPM value.
 For example, adding 1V to it will raise the base BPM by 1 beat per second (60 BPM).
 Negative values can make transport go reverse.

 * <!---
   x: 10